storefront-demo/documentation/README-keycloak.md

-# Guide to Installing the Storefront Demo on OpenShift using Keycloak as the IDP
+# Guide to Installing the Storefront Demo on OpenShift Using Keycloak as the IDP

 This version of the storefront app is using KeyCloak as the identity provider and installs the app in the `storefront-dev` namespace.